If you're from Toronto, you know 102.1 the Edge as a famous local radio station dedicated to new music.

 2) Now follow the steps above up to and including step 5.
 Don't save the file, cancel the save prompt.

-"Make Numbered List" bookmarklet.
+3) Now click on the "Make Numbered List" bookmarklet.
 This will bring up a new page.
 Set the 01 to cycle from 1 to 4 (check the Pad with Zeros checkbox).
 This will generate a series of unique links for each segment.
 You can even cycle the show number if you wish so it will generate a series of shows with all four segments linked.

 4) Use DownThemAll to download all the files at once without having to click and save each one individually.